Nnamdi Azikiwe: Youth: education and background

-After attending Hope Waddell, Azikiwe was transferred to Methodist Boys' High School in Lagos and befriended classmates from old Lagos families such as George Shyngle, Francis Cole and Ade Williams (a son of the Akarigbo of Remo).
+After attending Hope Waddell, Azikiwe was transferred to Methodist Boys' High School, Lagos, and he made friends with classmates from old Lagos families such as George Shyngle, Francis Cole and Ade Williams (a son of the Akarigbo of Remo).
 These connections were later beneficial to his political career in Lagos.
+While at Wesley Boys High school he excelled in his studies and gifted a book titled "from Log Cabin to the White House", a biography of James A. Garfield, former president of the United States, who rose from grass to grace.
+The book inspired him to be determined to succeed in life.
 Azikiwe heard a lecture by James Aggrey, an educator who believed that Africans should receive a college education abroad and return to effect change.
 After the lecture, Aggrey gave the young Azikiwe a list of schools accepting black students in America.

-After completing his secondary education, Azikiwe applied to the colonial service and was accepted as a clerk in the' treasury department.
+After completing his secondary education, Azikiwe applied to the colonial service and was accepted as a clerk in the treasury department.
 His time in the colonial service exposed him to racial bias in the colonial government.
+Azikiwe's choice to study in the United States instead of Great Britain was due to influences of Dr. James Kwegyir Aggrey, the biographies of President A. Garfield and Abraham Lincoln, the Marcus Garvey Pan Africanism and the existence of assistances for indigent students, which was not available in Britain.
 Determined to travel abroad for further education, Azikiwe applied to universities in the U.S. He was admitted by Storer College, contingent on his finding a way to America.

 To reach America, he contacted a seaman and made a deal with him to become a stowaway.
 However, one of his friends on the ship became ill and they were advised to disembark in Sekondi.
 In Ghana, Azikiwe worked as a police officer; his mother visited, and asked him to return to Nigeria.
 He returned, and his father was willing to sponsor his trip to America.